List of The Mortal Instruments characters: Maia Roberts

 Maia Roberts is a biracial teenager born and raised in a New Jersey suburban neighborhood.
-Her brother, Daniel, was beautiful and abusive, though her parents never believed her, even when he broke her arm.
-This treatment leads to Maia hating and fearing beautiful boys, even after her brother was killed in a hit-and-run.
+She was abused by her brother, Daniel, as a child, leading her to hating and fearing some boys, even after her brother's death.
 In tenth-eleventh grade, Maia met Jordan Kyle and they began dating.
 However, during their relationship, he soon began to become controlling and abusive and she broke up with him.
 He became enraged at her break up with him and, in werewolf form, attacked her on her way home from a party.
 (She was a mundane and did not know that he was a werewolf or anything about the Shadow World.)
 Jordan vanished shortly afterward, and Maia soon turned into a werewolf on the next full moon.
 She ran away from home and joined the wolf-pack in New York and became good friends with Luke, the leader of the pack.
 She became associated with the Shadowhunters and develops a crush on Simon, and in City of Glass gets into a competition with Isabelle for his attention.

-In City of Ashes, Maia leaves Luke's apartment to apologize to Simon for her vicious reaction (after she was attacked) and realized he was a vampire.
-On her way over to him, she is attacked by Agramon, the Demon of Fear which she interprets as her older brother Daniel who violently abused her when he was still alive.
-Valentine then abducts her to drain her completely of blood so he can complete his spell.
-Simon is kidnapped as well shortly after for his vampire blood.
-It is learned that lycanthropes are negatively affected by silver when Valentine sprinkles silver dust on her and she screams in pain.

-At the beginning of City of Fallen Angels, Maia and Simon are casually dating, while Simon, not to her or Isabelle's knowledge, ends up also casually dating Isabelle.
-The truth of Simon's actions comes out just as Maia runs into her ex-boyfriend Jordan Kyle.
-Jordan, who had recently become acquainted with Simon, was the one who turned Maia into a werewolf.
-However, Jordan's actions were not what they seemed to be, as he had just become a new werewolf when he bit her and therefore unable to control his actions.
-Maia is understandably angry to have him back in her life due to his abusiveness during their relationship and him turning her into a werewolf, but when she learns the truth behind what Jordan did, she understands and even seems to forgive him when realizing he is genuinely regretful of his past actions towards her.
-Towards the end of the book, after she and Jordan have helped Isabelle and Alec look for Simon, she and Jordan kiss and eventually reaffirm their relationship.